 This was my final assignment for Cultural Anthropology 2020.
-For 2021, see the reflections on Is anthropology more important than ever?
-I’m excited to try a new textbook: Introducing Anthropology: What makes us human?
+For 2021, see the reflections on Is anthropology more important than ever? when I tried a new textbook: Introducing Anthropology: What makes us human?

 I. The final chapters in Essentials of Cultural Anthropology all engage issues that are inescapably global.
 Economics, Politics, Environment, Health, Religion, Media–each of these issues cannot be tackled without global cooperation.
 As we read back in the Global Age class: “Solving the challenges that face the human race in your lifetime will require greater engagement, interaction, and cooperation–not more isolation and ignorance” (Guest 2020, 30)

 Pick one of these issues.
 Keeping in mind the Margaret Mead injunction, that “people must recognize the defects of the old invention, and someone must make a new one” (in Guest, 352 and see the Sustainability class) describe how we can

 - move people toward a solution.